Employment in the UK: January 2025

 Hours worked

-The number of total actual weekly hours worked has generally been increasing since 2020, but was largely flat during 2023.
-Total actual weekly hours worked increased over the year since July to September 2023, and in the latest quarter (July to September 2024).
-Both men and women's working hours increased over the year and in the latest quarter.
+The number of total actual weekly hours worked has generally been increasing in the UK since 2020, but was largely flat during 2023.
+Total actual weekly hours worked increased over the year, but decreased in the latest quarter (September to November 2024).
+Both men and women's working hours increased over the year.
+However, in the latest quarter, men's hours decreased while women's hours were largely unchanged.

-Average actual weekly hours worked increased on the year and on the quarter.
+Average actual weekly hours worked increased on the year, but were largely unchanged in the latest quarter.

 Back to table of contents